MohammadiSina/git-essentials/04_undoing.md

-## 4. Undoing Changes and Fixes
+# 4. Undoing Changes and Fixes

 Sometimes, mistakes happen.
 Git provides multiple ways to undo changes at various stages of your workflow.
-This section covers three primary methods: reverting commits, resetting commits, and restoring changes in your working directory.
+This section covers the primary methods: reverting commits, resetting commits, and restoring changes in your working directory using modern Git commands.

 ---

-### Reverting a Commit
+## Reverting a Commit

 **Command:**
 ```bash